 4. You realize you get a better night’s sleep elsewhere

 The consensus is that nothing beats your own bed.
 If this isn’t the case and you’re finding you feel much better after sleeping in a hotel bed, a friend’s guest room or even on your own couch then think seriously about buying a new mattress.
-There are even companies that specialize in recreating that 'hotel bed' feeling, and if you want something similar to this, we looking at a Saatva mattress (although, be warned, they are expensive).
+There are even companies that specialize in recreating that 'hotel bed' feeling, and if you want something similar to this, we recommend looking at a Saatva mattress.

-5. You and your partner wake each other during the night
+5. You and your partner wake each other in the night

 Investing in sleep

-If you or your mattress are registering positive for any of the signs and symptoms listed above then it’s time to find out how to pick the right mattress for you before visiting our buyer’s guide to the best mattresses for further advice .
+If you or your mattress are registering positive for any of the signs and symptoms listed above then it’s time to find a new mattress.
 A good mattress is a solid investment in your all-round health, productivity and wellness and will pay noticeable dividends in all areas of your life.